mattrips/scratchPad/Protocol Conformance.md

 If `t` is declared to conform to `p`, then, for protocol requirement `m` of `p`, one and only one of `t`'s  implementations of `m` will actually be used as the implementation of `m`.
 Such implementation of `m` is referred to as the *protocol witness* for the `m` requirement of the conformance `t: p`.
 A protocol witness exists with respect to a given protocol requirement of a given declaration of conformance of a type to a protocol.

 A type may have more than one implementation of a given protocol requirement.
-Given a declaration that a type `t` conforms to a protocol `p` and a protocol requirement `m` of `p`, the ***protocol witness*** for such protocol requirement is the most specialized implementation from among the implementations that are unconditionally accessible on the type.
+Given a declaration that a type `t` conforms to a protocol `p` and a protocol requirement `m` of `p`, the protocol witness for `m` is the most specialized implementation from among the implementations that are unconditionally accessible on `t`., as determined in the scope in which the declaration of conformance is state

 If a type has only one *unconditionally accessible* implementation of a given protocol requirement, then that implementation will be the protocol witness.
 If a type has more than *unconditionally accessible* implementation of a given protocol requirement, then the *most specialized* of those implementations will be the protocol witness.